nepalprabin/rufus/README.md

 <!-- -->

-1. Create a Python script:
+2. Run the Python script:

     ```
     from client import RufusClient